Trending Now

 Emma Trehane

 Emma Trehane is what happens when academia meets adrenaline.
-She’s run surf hostels, taught Sports and the Humanities, earned a PhD in English Literature, lectured on Romantic poetry, and somehow still found time to found EyeOnLondon - a multimedia platform telling the stories others miss.
-Her career spans broadsheet editing, media consultancy in the City, and producing reels on everything from Lucian Freud to the Silk Roads.
-Emma’s equally at home in the British Library or behind the camera, usually balancing a tripod, a script, and a strong opinion.
-A Freeman of the City of London and a member of the Chelsea Arts Club, she now channels her experience into journalism, storytelling, and the occasional martial arts session to clear her head.
+She has run surf hostels, taught Sports and the Humanities, earned a PhD in English Literature and lectured on Romantic poetry before founding EyeOnLondon, the multimedia platform telling the stories others miss.
+Her career spans broadsheet editing, media consultancy in the City and producing short films on subjects ranging from Lucian Freud to the Silk Roads.
+A Freeman of the City of London and a member of the Chelsea Arts Club, she is as comfortable in the British Library as she is behind the camera, usually balancing a tripod, a script and a strong opinion.

 Leave a Reply